MoserMichael/github_pr_comments/README.md

 I tried to used googleapi in order to send emails to myself, but that didn't work out.
 Anyway, poping up a report in the current browser is good enough for me.

+### what I learned from all this

+i didn't learn too much in terms of technology, more in the area of sociology: as part of the coronavirus crisis most companies started remote work/ work from home, Now my naive hope would be that office politics would be less pronounced and have less of a chance; but reality seems to be different and there is always to we to continue the show with other means.
+Sad.